Wild and Scenic River System (WSRS)

 This project began to take shape in 2016, with the American organization International Rivers, with the support of Fundación Brasileña CASA, Weeden Foundation and Global Greengrant Fund; and within Chile, with the NGO Ecosistemas.
 The objective is to promote the creation of legislation comparable to the Wild and Scenic Rivers Act.

-We have been laying the foundations for presenting this bill in Chile, for which, in an initial stage with the Environmental Defender Law Center (EDLC), we made an analysis of the National legislation to evaluate the way a WSRS law should be adopted in Chile, the object of protection of this legislation and the characteristics that it should possess according to the national scenario.
+In an initial stage with the Environmental Defender Law Center (EDLC), we made an analysis of the National legislation to evaluate the way a WSRS law should be adopted in Chile, the object of protection of this legislation and the characteristics that it should possess according to the national scenario.